-Municipalities can work toward two levels of certification: Bronze and Silver.
-Bronze certification means a municipality has made a commitment to sustainability and succeeded in implementing significant first steps, while silver certification means a municipality has made significant progress in a number of categories toward sustainability and is a state-wide and national leader.
+There are two levels of certification, bronze and silver.
+The requirements for each are listed below.
+Bronze certification means a municipality has made a commitment to sustainability and succeeded in implementing the first significant steps.
+Silver certification means a municipality has made significant progress in a number of categories toward sustainability and is a state-wide and national leader.

 Each level of certification requires the establishment of a mandatory Green Team.
 Municipalities accumulate points for taking actions in a variety of categories in the respective certification level.
 Along with attaining a certain number of points, a number of “priority actions” must be completed in order to qualify for certification.
 The associated number of points, priority actions, and actions taken within a certain number of categories for bronze and silver certification listed above must be met.